-Our network is comprised of passionate supporters and individual care practitioners who weave a wide web of expertise as death doulas, educators, counselors, home funeral guides, ceremonialists, grief specialists, infant and pregnancy loss doulas, and more.
+Our network is comprised of passionate supporters and individual care practitioners who weave a wide web of expertise as death doulas, educators, grief counsellors, home funeral guides, ceremonialists and more.

 Meet some of the stars in our constellation: